CHerSun/NoSleep/readme.md

 # NoSleep windows utility
 NoSleep is a tool that prevents Windows OS from automatically going into ScreenSaver / Sleep / Lock modes.
 It's meant for those cases where user cannot change settings (due to corporate-enforced policy, for example).
 Inspired by Linux Caffeine.

-> NOTE: Windows PowerToys now has PowerToys.Awake tool which does the same thing + has a context menu with options.
-Could require admin permissions though.
+> NOTE: Windows PowerToys now has PowerToys.Awake tool which does the same thing.
+It could require admin permissions though, also PowerToys are quite large.
+NoSleep aims to be as minimal as possible with no extra permissions required.

 ## Usage
-Download **NoSleep.exe** from **"Compiled binary"** folder.
-Then just run and forget.
-You can also add shortcut to NoSleep to your StartUp items for NoSleep to start on user login.
+Download **NoSleep.exe** from (the latest release)[https://github.com/CHerSun/NoSleep/releases/latest].
+Save it anywhere you like.
+Then just run it and forget.
 While active NoSleep will sit in Windows tray and prevent Windows from blocking.

+You can also enable Autostart from context menu or manually add shortcut to NoSleep to your StartUp items for NoSleep to start on your login.

+You can click tray icon (or toggle Enabled context menu item) to toggle NoSleep state.

-If you wish to stop it - close the program - right-click tray icon and select "Close".
+If you wish to completely stop it - close the program - right-click tray icon and select "Close".

 ## Requirements
-.NET 4.0 (client profile) or later (any 4.x.x should work)
+.NET 4.8

+> Previously NoSleep was targeting .NET 4.0 (client profile).
+If you encouner problems related to this requirements change - please create an (issue)[https://github.com/CHerSun/NoSleep/issues]

 ## How it works
 NoSleep works through calling to SetThreadExecutionState resetting display/idle Windows timers every 10 seconds.
 Should use no CPU and around 6-7 MBs of RAM.
-Icons are taking up 166 KB in compiled binary, the rest is the code (~10 KB).
+Icons are taking up ~180 KB in compiled binary, the rest is the code (~10 KB).

 ## Icons